divemarkus/ubuntu22/README.md

 - [PowerLevel10](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#oh-my-zsh)
 - [NerdFonts](https://github.com/ryanoasis/nerd-fonts)
 - Make sure both theme and fonts are installed
-- Once installed, you will need to edit '~/.zshrc' to change theme from robbyrussell to powerlevel10k/powerlevel10k
+- Once installed, you will need to edit '~/.zshrc' to change theme from robbyrussell to powerlevel10k/powerlevel10k, and add plugins
 ```
 #ZSH_THEME="robbyrussell"
 ZSH_THEME="powerlevel10k/powerlevel10k"

+plugins=(git zsh-autosuggestions zsh-syntax-highlighting)
 ```
 - Then load the fonts, so your Terminal or Konsole can see them
 - Click on Terminal or Konsole, your default profile and load the desired font (there's many, pick one)